dgp1130/blog/README.md

 executes.
 This should trigger breakpoints in [`.eleventy.js`](.eleventy.js) and any related files.

-You can also run `npm run build:debug` to run the build pipeline with `--inspect-brk` on the relevant command to breakpoint on the 11ty execution.
+You can also run `pnpm run build:debug` to run the build pipeline with `--inspect-brk` on the relevant command to breakpoint on the 11ty execution.

-You can run/build for production by using `npm run start:prod` and `npm run build:prod`.
+You can run/build for production by using `pnpm run start:prod` and `pnpm run build:prod`.
 These enable various optimizations for production use.
-Note that `npm run start:prod` will encounter a CSP error and live reload will not work, as browser sync is not included in prod.
+Note that `pnpm run start:prod` will encounter a CSP error and live reload will not work, as browser sync is not included in prod.

 ## Tests

-Run all tests once with `npm test`.
+Run all tests once with `pnpm test`.

 There are two sets of tests that are executed:
 1. Tests of the NodeJS code used in the 11ty build.
-    * Run directly with `npm run test:11ty`.
+    * Run directly with `pnpm run test:11ty`.
     * Debug with the `11ty Test` launch configuration in VSCode.
 1. Tests of the client browser code.
-    * Run directly with `npm run test:browser`.
+    * Run directly with `pnpm run test:browser`.
-    * Watch with `npm run test:browser:dev`.
+    * Watch with `pnpm run test:browser:dev`.
-    * Debug with `npm run test:browser:dev` and open [`http://localhost:9876/debug.html`](http://localhost:9876/debug.html).
+    * Debug with `pnpm run test:browser:dev` and open [`http://localhost:9876/debug.html`](http://localhost:9876/debug.html).
       This should include include an HTML reporter, live reloads, and functioning source maps.